RahaRokni/Third-Assignment-JavaRing/Report.md

 3. **Combat**:
    - The player encounters enemies in the selected location.
-   - The player can choose to attack, use an ability, or run away.
+   - The player can attack, use an ability, run away, or change the location.
    - Combat continues until the player or the enemy is defeated.

 4. **Game Over**: